drmm-prog/ART-reporting/README.md

 ## Pre-requisites

-Although python3 is recommended, code should work with python2 or python3.
+Although python3 is recommended, the code should work with python2 or python3.
 Output in python2 will not be properly formatted.

 You will also need to have installed the packages `numpy`, `scipy`, and `csv`.